ksantoro/bisnow/README.md

 ## Bisnow Coding Challenge

-Simple laravel 9 instance that has 2 api endpoints, one to accept email address, message and attachment information, and another to output successfull email addresses that sent the email asynchronously.
+Simple laravel 9 instance that has 2 api endpoints, one to accept email address, message and attachment information, and another to output successful email sends that sent the email asynchronously.

 Clone the Repo